-Deacon Joseph Mather was son of the Reverend Moses Mather, an important figure in Darien's history.
-Reverend Dr. Moses Mather was a minister of the Yale Divinity School hired as minister of Middlesex Parish Church, now the First Congregational Church of Darien, in 1744.
+Deacon Joseph Mather was son of the Reverend Dr. Moses Mather, an important figure in Darien's history.
+Moses Mather, a graduate of the Yale Divinity School, was hired as the first minister of Middlesex Parish Church, now the First Congregational Church of Darien, in 1744.
+He held that position for 62 years until 1806 when he passed at the age of .
 At that time, the minister was the preeminent leader in the town.

 During the Revolutionary War, Moses Mather, a fierce patriot, boldly preached against the British, resulting in the July 22, 1781 raid of the church during service, just three months after the raid on the Homestead.
 More on the raid below.

 Reverend Moses Mather also made the case that part of Stamford would become Middlesex Parish, a case championed by Thaddeus Bell, and in 1820 it became an official town on the map.

 The murals above (top of page) were painted in the Darien Town Hall (originally a school) during the 1930s with funding from the Works Progress Administration.